teamclairvoyant/airflow-rest-api-plugin/README.md

 * This file contains the default settings for working with RBAC
 * You should see a new `Security` menu in the Airflow UI

+**Note:** Once you enable the RBAC support, it will create new set of Database Tables.
+So, you need to manually migrate your existing users from `users` table to the new table `ab_users`.
+While migrating you need to specify the role for each user.
+Please check [Create User](https://airflow.apache.org/cli.html#create_user) for more details.

 ### Enabling the plugin UI support under RBAC

 Plugin works out of the box.
 If you need to access the plugin UI please follow the below steps.